Press release 07/2022

 The power supply is low maintenance via a battery with a service life of approximately two years.

-Battery and circuit board are concealed inside the handle.
-A high-quality PVC end cap ensures the unimpeded transmission of the wireless signal.
+Battery and circuit board are concealed inside the high-quality stainless steel handle.
+A plastic end cap ensures the unimpeded transmission of the wireless signal.

 The eHandle ConnectSense for windows is available in the popular mitred shape of the Amsterdam series.
 In addition to the classic colours satin stainless steel (F69) and traffic white (F9016), it is also available in the contemporary colour matt black (F9714M).